 - ½ cup butterscotch chips

-> - In a bowl, add all the ingredients (except the egg, vanilla, and the butterscotch chips.) mix well.
+- In a bowl, add all the dry ingredients and mix well.

-> - The chips may not stick to the dough but that’s fine.
+- The chips may not stick to the dough but that’s fine.
 Cover the dough and refrigerate for 15 to 20 minutes.

 - Preheat the oven to 375F/190C.
 Line the baking sheet with parchment paper.

 - Take ¼ cup from the dough and form a ball.
 Tear the ball from the middle creating two balls with jagged edges from one side.
 Gently smush both balls together, jagged side up.

 - Repeat the previous step to form more cookies from the dough.
 Place the cookies on the baking sheet and bake for 10 to 11 minutes.